charlie-vf/genshin-recipes-blog/README.md

 ## **React**

-React is an optimal library for improving user experience as it allows for real-time updating of website content across a range of components, without the need for page refresh.
+React is an optimal library for improving user experience as it allows for fast, real-time updating of website content through user interactions across a range of components, without the need for page refresh or experiencing unfavourable update times.

 In the case of this website:

+- When a user creates a profile, they are immediately able to sign-in via redirection to the sign-in page and thus gain access to the site's full functionality
 - When a user follows a profile, this is immediately apparent in their user stats and the follow/unfollow button changes accordingly
 - When a user likes or marks a recipe as made, the relevant icon immediately changes and the count increases to reflect the user's actions
     - The same is true for unliking/unmarking as made
-- When a user comments on a recipe, the comment appears instantly below the recipe
+- When a user comments on a recipe, the comment appears instantly below the recipe and the count increases
     - When a user edits/deletes a comment, this is immediately reflected under the recipe
 - When a user creates a new recipe, they will automatically be redirected to the homepage with their new recipe displaying
 - When a user edits their bio, this change is automatic
-- All creation and update times display real-time data
+- All creation and update times display real-time data in a readable format

 While data is loading, the user will see a spinner (displayed using an Asset) to notify them that content is on its way to their screen.

-The Popular Recipes component remains mounted while navigating through pages which branch from AllRecipes.js and thus always displays, even while other content is loading.

 ## *Components*